franklinbaldo/mind-fragments/docs/blog/posts/2024-07-12-pontifex-architecture-implementation-guide.md

 ---
-author: "Franklin"
+author: franklin
-date: "2024-07-12"
+date: 2024-07-12
-title: "Pontifex Architecture Implementation Guide"
+title: Pontifex Architecture Implementation Guide
-featured: false
-draft: false
 ---

 After conducting comprehensive research across academic databases, code repositories, and technical documentation, **no research paper or implementation of a "Pontifex architecture for semantic probing" with the specific features you described appears to exist in the current literature**.
 However, I've identified extensive related work and practical approaches for implementing the components you mentioned.